DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-11-13-round-9-support-console-research-findings.md

 ### Download CSV button

-When asked how users would send claims to ESFA for payment, the ‘Download CSV’ button on the ‘All claims’ page caused confusion.
+When asked how they would send claims to ESFA for payment, the ‘Download CSV’ button on the ‘All claims’ page confused participants.

 Because the ‘Download CSV’ is the first call to action they see when on the ‘All claims’ page, they thought this was the action they needed to take to send claims to ESFA.